gzweigle/deep_learning-feedforward-python/README.md

 Set layers to the width of hidden layers.
 There is no need to include the width of input or output layers.
 Those are handled automatically.
 Default is (84, 20).

-## Algorithm details
+## Algorithm

-- Straightforward, textbook, implementation of a feed-forward network.
+- Straightforward, textbook implementation of a feed-forward network.
 - RLU nonlinearity for hidden layers.
 - Sigmoid nonlinearity for output layer.
 - Cross entropy cost function.

-## Status update
+## Status

 The code is stable.
 I would like to add some form of regularization as well as additional details to the performance plots.
 Also, as I continue to improve my Python skills elsewhere, I may come back and refactor some sections.

-## Code history
+## History

 The initial commit(s) did not utilize Python well and also hardcoded the network depth.
 After reading "Learning Python, 5th Ed." by Mark Lutz, the Python code got better.
 Subsequently, I tried to make the network depth configurable by adding an extra dimension to the ndarrays.
 However, the code became very complicated and so I switched to lists of ndarrays.
 This code is simpler.